William Spratling and the History of Taxco Silver

 In 1931, Spratling hired two local Plateros, or silversmiths, to teach him the trade techniques.
 Soon after this, he began crafting his first pieces at his kitchen table with silver from coins.

 As luck would have it, that same year, a brand new highway from Mexico City to Acapulco was completed, linking the tiny town of Taxco to the capital city.
-Tourists flocked to the quaint village, and Spratling’s jewelry exploded in popularity.
+Tourists flocked to the quaint village, and Spratling's jewelry became extremely popular.

 Taxco Amethyst Link Bracelet, Rings, and Day/Night Earrings

-Spratling’s early influences were native Mexican designs and motifs spurred by recent archaeological significance in Monte Alban.
-Throughout his career, William incorporated Mayan to Art Deco, Jazz era motifs, astrological and mythological figures, ranch life depictions, and natural elements.
+Spratling's early influences were native Mexican designs and motifs, spurred by the recent archaeological significance of Monte Alban.
+Throughout his career, William incorporated motifs ranging from Mayan to Art Deco, Jazz era, astrological, and mythological figures, as well as depictions of ranch life and natural elements.

-Artemio Navarette and Alfonso Mondragon were the first Plateros hired by Spratling, and they helped him establish his apprenticeship program shortly after.
+Artemio Navarette and Alfonso Mondragon were the first Plateros hired by Spratling, and they assisted him in establishing his apprenticeship program shortly after.
 The first apprentices were the Castillo brothers, who learned English daily and hung around the shop to observe the silversmiths.

 Taxco Azuremalachine Earrings and Bangle Cuff Bracelets.
 Image: The Gemmary

 Other young men stepped forward to learn the trade, and the program took off.
-Antonio Pineda, Margot de Taxco, and Hector Aguilar are notable apprentices who formed their own shops.
+Antonio Pineda, Margot de Taxco, and Hector Aguilar are notable apprentices who went on to form their own shops.

 Sombrero Bypass Cuff, Button Earrings, and Scalloped Collar Necklace.
 Image: The Gemmary

 William Spratling, the father of the modern Mexican jewelry movement, produced jewelry until his untimely death in 1967.
-Spratling’s enduring legacy will no doubt linger in the glistening silver hills of Taxco and in the hands of the Plateros, who still work today.
+Spratling's enduring legacy will undoubtedly linger in the glistening silver hills of Taxco and in the hands of the Plateros, who continue to work today.